victorfrye/microsoftgraveyard/.github/ISSUE_TEMPLATE/1_new_dead_product.md

 ---
 name: New dead product
 about: Request adding a new dead product to the graveyard
-title: "[NEW CORPSE] "
+title: "[CORPSES] "
-labels: new dead product
+labels: corpses
 assignees: ''

 ---